Blood and Cardiovascular diseasesDiseases and conditions

 What is High Blood Pressure?

-• Blood pressure measures force against artery walls.
+• Blood pressure is the force of blood against artery walls.

 • Normal blood pressure is below 120/80 mmHg.